 Almost all Liquor products in Australia (and worldwide) have barcodes on their labels.
 Barcodes are required so that retailers can easily keep track of their inventory, and to simplify the sales process.
 We have been selling barcodes to customers in Australia and worldwide for many years, and many of our customers are Distilleries, Liquor distributors, and companies that specialise in various Liquor products.

 Barcodes for Liquor products can be purchased below – if you purchase “Barcode Packages” below you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including Liquors), in Australia and worldwide.
 For more information about barcodes for Liquor please see the FAQ’s at the bottom of this page.

-Instant email delivery – You will receive an email containing your unique EAN-13 barcode numbers, barcode images (in 5 formats: jpeg, eps, tiff, bmp & pdf), barcode registration instructions, and a barcode ownership certificate.
+Instant email delivery – You will receive an email containing your unique EAN-13 barcode numbers, barcode images (in 4 formats: jpeg, png, svg & pdf), barcode registration instructions, and a barcode ownership certificate.

 This product comes with free registration on the International Barcodes Database.